AVEVA/sample-adh-namespace_data_copy-python/README.md

 ### Configuring appsettings.json

-OSIsoft Cloud Services is secured by obtaining tokens from its identity endpoint.
+AVEVA Data Hub is secured by obtaining tokens from its identity endpoint.
 Client credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
-You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your OCS tenant.
+You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your ADH tenant.
 There are separate configurations for both the source and destination namespaces; however, there can be overlap in some settings such as TenantId, ClientId, ClientSecret, and even NamespaceId if, for example, you want to migrate to a namespace in the same tenant.

 ```ini
 [SourceConfiguration]